 Are you a former teacher, or simply enthusiastic about learning?
 Whether it’s teaching math, languages, or specialized subjects, tutoring lets you share your passion for learning and contribute to the educational growth of students, all from the comfort of your own home.

-Leveraging your knowledge to help students reach their goals a few evenings a week can be both a rewarding experience and a way to earn some extra money as a stay-at-home mom or dad.
+Leveraging your knowledge to help students reach their goals a few evenings a week can be both a rewarding experience and a way to earn some extra money as a stay-at-home parent.
 An additional benefit is that you can take on as few or as many students as your schedule allows.

 Online fitness programs have grown in popularity in recent years, so there are many potential customers out there.
 Depending on how much time and effort you’re willing to put in you could either find a company looking for part-time instructors on traditional job boards, or you could start a YouTube channel or even your own business.